-In the United States, 133 colleges are offering Photography vocational programs.
-The average tuition & fees of the Photography program at the schools is $9,803 for the academic year 2019-2020.
-The average annual salary after completing the Photography program is $64,330 and the average hourly wage is $10.93.*
+In the United States, 133 colleges are offering Photography certificates or associate's degree programs.
+The 2024 average tuition & fees of the Photography vocational program is $21,950.

 What is Photography Career?